HarshKundalia/Email-Authentication/README.md

 # Languages and Tools:

-android dart flutter git firebase

 # Packages Used:

 Following are the packages used in the making of this receipt generator:
-1. Firebase_Core - A Flutter plugin to use the Firebase Core API, which enables connecting to multiple Firebase apps.
+1. [Firebase_Core](https://pub.dev/packages/firebase_core) - A Flutter plugin to use the Firebase Core API, which enables connecting to multiple Firebase apps.
-2. Firebase_Auth - A Flutter plugin to use the Firebase Authentication API.
+2. [Firebase_Auth](https://pub.dev/packages/firebase_auth) - A Flutter plugin to use the Firebase Authentication API.

 ## Getting Started